SaguadoDev/portfolio-astro/README.md

 - **Skeleton Loaders:** Provide the enhances user experience with skeleton loaders for smooth content loading.
 - **Multilingual Support:** Available in Spanish and English.
 - **Blog:** Implement features a blog section where I will share articles.
-- **Dark/Light Mode Switch:** Provide the ability to switch between light and dark modes for a personalized browsing experience.

 ## 🤝 Contributions